-If Auto Scale? is checked the x and y changes will automatically readjust as points are added to the plot if they are outside the current range.
+If Auto Scale? is checked the x and y axes will automatically readjust as points are added to the plot using lot or plotxy if the points are outside the current range.
+If Auto Scale? is on and you use histogram, the y axis will automatically readjust for points outside the current range, but the x axis will be left unchanged.